UIUC-iSchool-DataViz/is445_oauoag_fall2022/week02/lecture02.md

 _These are meant to be easy points:_ No more than 2-3 sentences are needed in your description.

-Please see [TurnItIn](https://uiuc-ischool-dataviz.github.io/is445_spring2022/week03/lecture02_assignment_submission_help.html#/) slides for more info
+Please see [TurnItIn](https://uiuc-ischool-dataviz.github.io/is445_oauoag_fall2022/week02/lecture02_assignment_submission_help.html#/) slides for more info

 notes:
-our first one is assigned today, due next week -- remember, I'll pick someone randomly to ask you about yours!
+our first one is assigned today, due next week

 As a reminder: we have TurnItIn in this class, but we really want you to use it as a tool, so you should be able to see your report once you submit and you can look at the same report we will see.
 How does this work? **go to these slides**